-Silvermine is pleased to present an incredible array of Jak Kovatch etchings, drawings, painting and mixed media for sale that has been donated by the Estate of Jak Kovatch.
-This artwork is specially priced, most are framed and ready to hang.
-You do not have to wait until the show is over to take it home with you and all proceeds benefit our scholarship fund.
-Sizes include frame in most cases.
+Silvermine is pleased to present an incredible array of Jak Kovatch etchings, drawings, paintings and mixed media for sale that has been donated by the Estate of Jak Kovatch.
+This artwork is specially priced, many are framed and ready to hang.
+There are many more on display in the School Student Gallery.
 All sales are final.

 This program is only made possible by gifts, donations and proceeds from special events such as this.

 Share the Mission.
 In lieu of purchasing artwork you may make a contribution to the Scholarship Fund.

 January 17, 1929 – July 4, 2019